Choosing health insurance is a personal decision. There are many things you will want to consider when selecting a plan like:

 |Coverage Level||Percentage of average expenses paid by health plan||Percentage of average expenses paid by consumer|

-There are many additional questions you may want to consider included in the State of Colorado’s Division of Insurance’s Buyers Guide.
+You can search based on all of these factors using our Plan Finder Tool.
+There are many additional questions you may want to consider included in the State of Colorado’s Division of Insurance’s Buyer’s Guide.